kcall174/p90x/README.md

-<h3> latest update: the videos that are linked in here are/were repeatedly being taken down, therefore I recommend searching Internet Archive for the video(s) if a link isn't working.</h3>
+<h3> latest update: the videos that are linked in here are/were repeatedly being taken down, therefore I recommend using the Exercise List or searching Internet Archive for the video(s) if a link isn't working.</h3>

 <br>